 Designed for content managers and staff who interact with customers who are blind or have low vision, attendees will walk away with many techniques that can be applied immediately to create accessible PDFs, Word documents and PowerPoint presentations, to ultimately enhance the customer experience.

 - Why PDF accessibility matters to everyone, not just those with disabilities

 - The major disabilities and challenges: what they are and how users with disabilities interact with documents

 - Assistive technologies we typically use to mitigate these issues, including a demonstration of a screen reader

 - Implementation of accessibility features from the start of the document design cycle in MS Word, PowerPoint, Adobe Acrobat, and CommonLook PDF

 - Specific technologies and design techniques used to satisfy core PDF accessibility issues

 Accessible PDF and Office Documents Training takeaways

-After completing Accessible PDF and Office Documents Training, your staff will know several techniques that can be applied right away to make PDF content more accessible.
-Your organization will have a comprehensive understanding of W3C WCAG 2.0 AA and how it pertains to legislation.
+After completing Accessible PDF and Office Documents Training, your staff will know several techniques that can be applied right away to make a PDF accessible online.
+Your organization will have a comprehensive understanding of W3C WCAG 2.0/WCAG 2.1 PDF accessibility and how it pertains to legislation.
 Additionally, you will take away a better understanding of those with disabilities and the challenges they face using the web and software apps.
 With a comprehensive understanding of Office documents and PDF accessibility, you can help your bottom line, thereby saving money and time.